 Zotero is a free and open source reference manager.
 I like how polished the software is and the many features/plugins that are available.
 With the browser extension I can easily capture articles while browsing the internet, with group libraries I can organize and share papers with different research groups, and with the Better BibTex plugin I can export my bibliography to a bibtex file.
-Here I'll share some more tricks on using Zotero, which I thought would be useful for my colleages at the University of Amsterdam.
+Here I'll share some more tricks on using Zotero, which I thought would be useful for my colleagues at the University of Amsterdam.

 SURFdrive as webdav backend for Zotero

 Zotero provides a sync service so that you can synchronise all your papers across your different devices.
 However, the free storage is limited to 300 MB, and before you know it you're out of space.
 Fortunately, you can also use a WebDav backend for your storage instead.
 Here I'll show how you can use SURFdrive for your Zotero storage, where people at the University of Amsterdam get 500GB for free.

 After logging into SURFdrive, you need to go to your Settings, where you can also find your username (